 Plants exchange carbon with the atmosphere every day as they make and use carbohydrates for energy, but plants also store carbon because they use it to build their structures – some trees store carbon for hundreds of years.
 This carbon only moves on again if the tree dies and decays or is burnt.
 Carbon can be stored for much longer periods too – for thousands of years in the ocean or for millions of years in rocks.

 Systems do not stay the same – when one part is changed, other parts respond and change to restore a balance.
 Over the last 200 years or so, there has been a detectable change in the carbon cycle.
 Humans have been burning carbon-rich fossil fuels, releasing carbon dioxide into the atmosphere.
 This has been releasing carbon that would normally be stored in the geosphere.
 Even the carbon dioxide put into the atmosphere by all the volcanoes that erupt in a year is only a hundredth of that released by human activity.

 The ocean removes about half the extra carbon dioxide from the atmosphere and increased plant growth removes more through photosynthesis, but the level of carbon dioxide in the atmosphere is still rising.
-Many people are concerned that this will affect the Earth’s climate, as carbon dioxide is one of the greenhouse gases that help stop heat escaping from the planet.
-More carbon dioxide will mean more heat trapped, resulting in an increase in temperature.
-This might contribute to climate change.
+Carbon dioxide is one of the greenhouse gases that stops heat escaping from the planet.
+More carbon dioxide in the atmosphere, means more heat trapped, resulting in an increase in temperature – this is contributing to climate change.

 The ocean and carbon

 The ocean plays an important part in the carbon cycle.
 Overall, the ocean is called a carbon ‘sink’ because it takes up more carbon from the atmosphere than it gives up.